 Preventing Zika virus spread in Australia

 Health authorities prevent the spread of Zika virus in Australia by:

-- Continuing to monitor international ports of entry to prevent the mosquitoes that can transmit Zika virus from entering or spreading to new areas;
+- Continuing to monitor international ports of entry to prevent the mosquitoes that can transmit Zika virus from entering or spreading to new areas; and

-- Ensuring the safety of the blood supply through restrictions on whole blood donation for travellers coming to Australia from areas where mosquito-borne diseases are occurring;
+- Ensuring the safety of the blood supply through restrictions on whole blood donation for travellers coming to Australia from areas where mosquito-borne diseases are occurring.

 What should I do if I think I might have Zika virus?

 If you have returned within the last two weeks from travel to a Zika virus affected country and become unwell, you should see a doctor and mention your overseas travel.